Diyckstra/terraform-provider-deyckstra/website/docs/r/lb_listener.md

 * `forward` - (Optional) Configuration block for creating an action that distributes requests among one or more target groups.
 Specify only if `type` is `forward`.
 If you specify both `forward` block and `target_group_arn` attribute, you can specify only one target group using `forward` and it must be the same target group specified in `target_group_arn`.
 Detailed below.
 * `order` - (Optional) Order for the action.
 This value is required for rules with multiple actions.
 The action with the lowest value for order is performed first.
 Valid values are between `1` and `50000`.
 * `redirect` - (Optional) Configuration block for creating a redirect action.
 Required if `type` is `redirect`.
 Detailed below.
-* `target_group_arn` - (Optional) ARN of the Target Group to which to route traffic.
+* `target_group_arn` - (Optional) ARN of the target group to which to route traffic.
 Specify only if `type` is `forward` and you want to route to a single target group.
 To route to one or more target groups, use a `forward` block instead.

 #### authenticate_cognito